Automated bank reconciliation: A complete guide

 - Benefits of automated bank reconciliation

-- How automated bank reconciliation works: Real-world examples
+- Automated bank reconciliation examples

 - How to implement automated bank reconciliation

-- Best practices for implementing automated bank reconciliation software
+- Best practices for automated bank reconciliation

 Bank reconciliation is the process of matching your internal financial records with your bank statements to make sure everything adds up.
 This practice confirms your books align with your bank's records, helping you catch errors, unauthorized transactions, or potential expense fraud.